Minho Campus Party: Network

-Cisco Systems has been a steadfast supporter of the MCP (Minho Campus Party) since its inaugural edition and continued its partnership for the subsequent four years.
+Cisco Systems has been a steadfast supporter of the Minho Campus Party since its inaugural edition, and continued its partnership for the subsequent four years.
 Cisco Systems played a crucial role in building the network infrastructure and providing the necessary equipment, representing an investment of over two million dollars.
 Their support has been instrumental in ensuring the success of the event.

 Following Cisco Systems' involvement, ProCurve Networking, a division of HP, took over the responsibility of supplying the network infrastructure and equipment for MCP.
 Additionally, Portugal Telecom has provided support in establishing the connection for the event, further contributing to its smooth operation.